 Many people ask what they should purchase first from the Crown Store.
 The general consensus is the Bank and then the Merchant.
 Each of these cost 5,000 crowns, so you’re looking at a 10,000 crown investment to get both.

-Let’s talk about the ESO+ Subscription, which is $12.99/month.
+Let’s talk about the ESO+ Subscription, which is $12.99/month (for 6 months) or $13.99/month (monthly).
 In my opinion it’s worth every penny, and a must have for anyone who really plans on playing the game.
-It provides access to all DLC, 15k crowns per month, monthly crown crates, a craft bag, double bank space, bonus XP, Increased housing item placement count, costume dying, double transmute crystal capacity, and access to unique ESO+ only Crown Store deals.
+It provides access to all DLC, 1650k crowns per month (or 9900 instantly for 6-months), monthly crown crates, a craft bag, double bank space, bonus XP, Increased housing item placement count, costume dying, double transmute crystal capacity, and access to unique ESO+ only Crown Store deals.

 Character Inventory Size is an important part of ESO because it’s so easy to run out of space.
 While each item takes one slot, the maximum number of slots a character can purchase for gold is 110.
 On top of that, the player can unlock 60 more slots through increasing mount capacity at the stable (1 slot every 20 hours).
 While 170 slots may sound like a lot, it really isn’t.
 This is where ESO+ comes into play.
 One of the best features of ESO+ is the material bag, which stores all harvested materials; and to say there are a lot is an understatement – the game is really unplayable at end-game without the ESO+ material bag.
 For reference, I can fill my character’s entire inventory with items to deconstruct in less than 30 minutes (running a public dungeon), and that’s with the ESO+ material bag.
 There are also Bank Slots, which can be upgraded to 240.
 But the bank quickly fills up with leveling and set gear for different builds, as well as items with traits for crafters to research.
 The total cost to upgrade your bank slots to 240 is $768k gold.
 The good news?
 ESO+ doubles your bank slots for a maximum of 480.